FarzanehNazari1/Three-Phase-Contact-Angle-Calculator/README.md

 # Three-Phase Wettability Calculator

 This repository contains an Excel macro for calculating three-phase wettability on smooth surfaces using the surface force analysis framework.
 The tool leverages VBA (Visual Basic for Applications) to interactively analyse surface forces, enabling detailed assessments of wettability.
+For more  information about the methodology used within this tool, check this link: https://www.sciencedirect.com/science/article/pii/S2666934X22000216

 ## Features
 - Calculates three-phase wettability on smooth surfaces.